yashrajnayak/connecticut/README.md

 # Connecticut

-Web application that analyzes and visualizes connections between GitHub users, particularly useful for developer meetups and networking events.
+Web application that analyzes and visualizes connections between developers using GitHub, particularly useful for developer meetups and networking events.
+The organizer can run it once before the meetup starts and encourage everyone to network and follow each other on GitHub.
+Afterward, they can run it again to see how many new connections were made at the meetup.

 ## Live Demo